sbhrwl/aws/2.AI/DataPreProcessing/README.md

 ### Ingesting Data in Feature Store
 #### Streaming
 -  A collection of records are pushed to Feature Store by calling a synchronous PutRecord API call.
-- This API enables you to maintain the latest feature values in Feature Store and to push new feature values as soon an update is detecte-
+- This API enables you to maintain the latest feature values in Feature Store and to push new feature values as soon an update is detected
 #### Ingest data in batches
 - Author features using Amazon SageMaker Data Wrangler,
 - Create feature groups in Feature Store and
 - Ingest features in batches using a SageMaker Processing job with a notebook exported from Data Wrangler.
 - This mode allows for batch ingestion into the offline stor-
 - It also supports ingestion into the online store if the feature group is configured for both online and offline use
-## 4.DataProcessingJob
+## 3. Data processing job
--  Amazon SageMaker spins up a Processing jo-
+-  Amazon SageMaker spins up a Processing job
 - Amazon SageMaker
   - Copies your script,
   - Copies your data from S3 and then
   - Pulls a Processing Container.
-- The Processing Container image can either be an Amazon SageMaker built-in image or a custom image that you provid-
+- The Processing Container image can either be an Amazon SageMaker built-in image or a custom image that you provide
 <img src="images/3.png">

 ### Processing Job
 -  The underlying infrastructure for a Processing job is fully managed by Amazon SageMaker.
 - Cluster resources are provisioned for the duration of your job, and cleaned up when a job completes.
-- The output of the Processing job is stored in the Amazon S3 bucket you specifie-
+- The output of the Processing job is stored in the Amazon S3 bucket you specified
 ### Option for Processing Job
 - Data Processing with Apache Spark
 - Data Processing with scikit-learn